Heat flow of harmonic maps into CAT($0$)-spaces: Introduction

 and the modified version of Moser's Harnack inequality: $\exists r_0=r_0(M)>0$ such that for $z_0=(x_0, t_0)\in M\times (0,\infty)$, $0<r<\min\{r_0, \frac{\sqrt{t_0}}2\}$, and $\forall 0<\eps\le r^2$, it holds

-We would like point that Theorem \ref{th:main_intro} (as well as Theorem \ref{th:main_intro_0}) is not a consequence of general abstract theory of WED Gradient flows as developed in \cite{rsss-wed} (see in particular Theorem 3.6 in \cite{rsss-wed}) since such general statements do not provide any regularity results for concrete weak solutions.
-General theory would produce a limit curve that eventually turns out to be a curve of maximal slope for the energy $E$ and, in our setting, the unique smooth (or Lipschitz ) solution of the flow \eqref{eq:heat_flow_intro}.
+{We stress that Theorem \ref{th:main_intro} (and likewise Theorem \ref{th:main_intro_0}) does not follow directly from the abstract WED theory for gradient flows in metric spaces developed in \cite{rsss-wed} (see in particular Theorem 3.6 therein), since at that level of generality the regularity of weak solutions is not addressed.

+Rather, the abstract framework produces a limit curve which can then be identified as a curve of maximal slope for the energy $E$ and, in our setting, with the unique smooth (or Lipschitz) solution of the flow \eqref{eq:heat_flow_intro}.}

 The heat flow \eqref{eq:heat_flow_intro} was first introduced by Eells and Sampson to continuously deform the map ${u}_0$ and obtain, in the limit $t\to +\infty$, a harmonic map in the homotopy class of ${u}_0$.
 This leads in particular to geometric descriptions of homotopy groups of manifolds.
 This problem is classical and dates back to the seminal paper of Eells and Sampson \cite{eells-sampson} and of Hartman \cite{hartman}.
 The basic geometric assumption for this program to be successful is again the non positivity of the sectional curvature of the target manifold $N$, which brings the global existence and the smoothness of the flow, as already noticed.
 Therefore, given the map $u_0$ the existence of a harmonic map, which turns out to be unique, in the homotopy class of $u_0$ is obtained by investigating the long time behavior of the flow.